 This would be the general steps involved in the notary process.
 Methods may differ depending on the type of documents presented.

-Receive the certified copy form the private notary
+Step 3 - Receive the certified copy from the private notary

 - Presence of original document